About the group -

 About the Sanctuary & Reserves -

-Bundoora's La Trobe University Wildlife Sanctuary and the Parks Victoria Nature Conservation Reserves of Gresswell Habitat Link, host unique woodlands and a diverse range of grasses and herbs offering a habitat for rare and threatened fauna.
+Bundoora's Nangak Tamboree Wildlife Sanctuary and the Parks Victoria Nature Conservation Reserves of Gresswell Habitat Link, host unique woodlands and a diverse range of grasses and herbs offering a habitat for rare and threatened fauna.

 The Wildlife Reserves support a superb range of bird species including the Barking Owl and the Swift Parrot.
 A range of bats including the Eastern Broad-Nosed Bat and Yellow-Bellied Sheathtail Bat, and many more native animals including Eastern Grey kangaroos, possums, sugar gliders, echidnas, marsupial mice, reptiles, and butterflies.
 It's teaming with life and its's all at your fingertips.